Platoonhead/ngaAssignment/README.md

 # NGA-Assignment

-It is an akka-streams(alpakka) based application to read csv files containing sensor data from a directory, provided as an argument to the application.
+It is an akka-streams(alpakka) based application to read all csv files containing sensor data from a directory.
+The path to the directory is required to be passed as an argument wile running application.
 It produces following stats(sample)